 There’s loads of play ideas for babies and toddlers available on the internet if you know where to look.
-We’ve also updated our page with toys for babies and toddlers (last updated in August 2018).
+See also our page with toys for babies and toddlers (last updated in August 2018).

 Understanding The Importance Of Play